Google Doodle honors Ludwig Guttmann, the founder of the Paralympic movement | ExBulletin

 Google Doodle honors Ludwig Guttmann, the founder of the Paralympic movement

-Google honored Sir Ludwig Guttmann, the founder of the Paralympic movement, in Doodle on Saturday’s 122nd anniversary of his birth.
-The illustration was created by Baltimore-based guest artist Ashanti Fortson.

-According to the Google Doodle website, the Doodle “celebrates the 122nd birthday of Professor Ludwig” Poppa “Gutmann, a German-born British neurologist and founder of the Paralympic movement.” ..
+Saturday’s Google Doodle celebrates the 122nd birthday of Ludwig Guttmann, a Jewish refugee from Nazi Germany who is considered the founder of the Paralympic movement.

-Gutmann was born on July 3, 1899 in Tost, Germany, and now belongs to Poland.
-He was forced to leave Germany due to increased persecution of Nazi-controlled Jews.
-Gutmann, one of Germany’s top neurosurgeons at the time, fled to England with his family in 1939.

-In 1948, as Head of the Spine Injury Unit at Stoke Mandeville Hospital, he organized an archery competition for wheelchair users.
-It later became known as the “Stoke Mandeville Game” and broke the barriers to sports obstacles.
-After that, it developed into the Paralympics.
+Born in Tost, Germany in 1899, Gutmann received his PhD in medicine in 1924, where he studied spinal cord injury and underwent neurosurgery, according to Google.

+According to the National Paralympic Heritage Trust website, in 1933, after many years of working with one of Europe’s leading neurologists, Guttmann and other Jews decided to stop medical practice in hospitals under the Nuremberg Law.
+Was ordered to Gutmann became a neurologist at the Jewish Hospital in Wroclaw, Germany, and was elected medical director in 1937.

 Sources